A beginner’s guide to Forest Bathing using your senses

-Stand perfectly still and listen to the sounds you can hear.
-Hopefully, you will hear more than just ‘human made’ noise – such as traffic or aeroplanes overhead.
+Stand perfectly still and listen to the sounds.
+Hopefully, you will hear more than just ‘human made’ noise such as traffic or aeroplanes overhead.
 Try to hear the rustle of the leaves or branches in the canopy above, thanks to the wind.
 This is called the ‘psithurism’ (now an obsolete word) and to me, it’s one of the most beautiful sounds in the world.

 Listen for bird song too.
 Did you know that most birds chirp between 2,500 and 3,500 hertz?
 This is right in the middle range of human hearing and it is why it can seem like music to us?

 Release your inhibition and cup your hands behind your ears and gently push your ears forward – notice how the sounds change.
 Perhaps explore some other little changes, such as covering one or both ears or tilting your head in different directions.
 The more you ‘tune in’ the more you will hear, and the more you hear, the happier you will feel.

 Whilst you may enjoy walking or even running through the forest, when did you last slow down to a dawdle?
 When did you last touch the bark of a tree, scrunch up some fallen leaves, or notice the breeze on your skin?
 And when was the last time you slipped off your shoes and socks and walked barefoot anywhere outside?